aleph-zero-foundation/AlephBFT/docs/src/aleph_bft_api.md

 A typical implementation of KeyBox would be a collection of `N` public keys, an index `i` and a single private key corresponding to the public key number `i`.
 The meaning of `sign` is then to produce a signature using the given private key, and `verify(msg, s, j)` is to verify whether the signature `s` under the message `msg` is correct with respect to the public key of the `j`th node.

+#### 3.1.4 Read & Write – recovering mid session crashes

+The `std::io::Write` and `std::io::Read` traits are used for creating backups of Units created in a session.
+This is a part of crash recovery.
+Units created are needed for member to recover after crash during a session for Aleph to be BFT.
+This means that user needs to provide two traits `std::io::Write` and `std::io::Read` that are used for storing and reading Unit that are created by member.
+At first (without any crash) `std::io::Read` should return nothing.
+After crash it should contain all data that was stored before in this session.

+These traits are optional.
+If you do not want to recover crashes mid session or your session handling ensures AlephBFT will not run in the same session twice you can pass NOOP implementation here.

+[`std::io::Write`](https://doc.rust-lang.org/std/io/trait.Write.html#) should provide a way of writing data generated during session which should be backed up. **`flush` method should block until the written data is backed up.**

+[`std::io::Read`](https://doc.rust-lang.org/std/io/trait.Read.html#) should provide a way of retreiving backups of all data generated during session by this member in case of crash. **`std::io::Read` should have a copy of all data so that writing to `std::io::Write` has no effect on reading.**

 ### 3.2 Examples

-While the implementations of `KeyBox` and `Network` are pretty much universal, the implementation of `DataProvider` and `FinalizationHandler` depends on the specific application.
+While the implementations of `KeyBox`, `std::io::Write`, `std::io::Read` and `Network` are pretty much universal, the implementation of `DataProvider` and `FinalizationHandler` depends on the specific application.
 We consider two examples here.

 #### 3.2.1 Blockchain Finality Gadget.